Ⅰ. Flexible printed circuit board (FPC) overview

 High-cost raw materials are the main reason for the high price of FPC flexible circuit boards.

 The amount of raw materials varies greatly.
-The cost of raw materials used in the lowest-cost polyester FPC flexible circuit board is 1.5 times that of the raw material used in rigid circuits; the high-performance polyimide FPC flexible circuit board is 4 times or higher.
+The cost of raw materials used in the lowest-cost polyester FPC flexible circuit board is 1.5 times that of the raw material used in rigid circuits; the high-performance polyimide FPC flexible circuit board is 4 times higher.
 At the same time, the flexibility of the material makes it challenging to automate processing during the manufacturing process, which leads to a decrease in output; defects are likely to occur in the final assembly process, such as peeling off flexible accessories and breaking lines.
 This type of situation is more likely to happen when the design is not suitable for the application.
 Under high stresses caused by bending or forming, it is often necessary to select reinforcing materials or reinforcing materials.
-Although the raw material cost is high and the manufacturing is troublesome, the foldable, bendable, and multi-layer jigsaw function will reduce the size of the overall assembly, reduce the materials used, and reduce the total assembly cost.
+Although the raw material cost is high and the manufacturing is troublesome, the foldable, bendable, and multi-layer jigsaw function will reduce the overall assembly size, reduce the materials used, and reduce the total assembly cost.

 The flexible circuit board industry is undergoing small but rapid development.

 The polymer thick film method is an efficient and low-cost production process.
 This process selectively screen prints conductive polymer inks on inexpensive, flexible substrates.
 Its representative flexible substrate is PET.
 Polymer thick film conductors include silk screen metal fillers or carbon powder fillers.
-The polymer thick film method itself is immaculate, using lead-free SMT adhesive, no etching is required.
-Because of its use of additive technology and low base material cost, polymer thick film circuit is 1/10 of the price of copper polyimide film circuit; it is 1/2 to 1/3 of the amount of rigid circuit board.
+The polymer thick film method itself is immaculate; using lead-free SMT adhesive, no etching is required.
+Because of its use of additive technology and low base material cost, the polymer thick film circuit is 1/10 of the copper polyimide film circuit; it is 1/2 to 1/3 of the rigid circuit board.
 The polymer adhesive film method is particularly suitable for the control panel of the device.
 In mobile phones and other portable products, the polymer thick film method is ideal for converting the components, switches, and lighting devices on the printed circuit board into polymer dense film circuits.
 It saves costs and reduces energy consumption.